GregStanton/webgl2-glsl-primer/README.md

 *Attribution:* *Image of NDC space (referred to as “clipspace” in original source) appears in [WebGL model view projection - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/WebGL_model_view_projection) and is licensed under [CC BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).*

-## Recommended experience
+## Programming tips

-The following background experience is helpful but not necessary:

-* Very basic familiarity with typed languages
-* Experience creating graphics with a high-level library like [p5.js](https://p5js.org/) (especially `beginShape([kind])`/`endShape([mode])`)
+You may find the following knowledge and experience helpful:

+* **The notion of a [statically typed language](https://developer.mozilla.org/en-US/docs/Glossary/Static_typing):** It's enough to know that in some languages, it's necessary to explicitly declare variable types&mdash; like `bool` for a Boolean (true or false), or `int` for an integer ($\ldots, -2, -1, 0, 1, 2, \ldots$), or `float` for real numbers (decimal numbers).
+This may include syntax like `const int myInteger = 10;` instead of `const myInteger = 10;`
+* **Experience creating graphics with a high-level library like [p5.js](https://p5js.org/):** You can dive directly into WebGL2 & GLSL if you like to start with the nitty gritty.
+However, if you like to start by practicing the high-level concepts, such as making a 3D shape out of triangles without lots of low-level detail, then starting with a library like p5.js is a great option.
+In that case, this [introduction to coding with p5.js](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA) from The Coding Train is an excellent choice.

 ## Anki tip: Learning lists
-For convenience, the Q&A _cards_ in these notes will sometimes have a full list as an answer.
-List answers tend to be more cognitively demanding, and therefore can disrupt mental flow unnecessarily.
-If you find this to be the case during your own spaced-repetition practice, you can customize one of the following methods according to your own background:
+The cards in these notes sometimes have a full list as an answer.
+Lists tend to be more cognitively demanding and can disrupt mental flow.
+To mitigate this effect, the list cards include hints to make them easier, but you can customize the approach to your own background using the following list-learning principles:

+* Create cards explaining how each list item connects conceptually to the next item (essentially creating a mental **[linked list](https://en.wikipedia.org/wiki/Linked_list)**, a form of **[elaborative encoding](https://en.wikipedia.org/wiki/Elaborative_encoding)** from cognitive science)
+* Include a hint explaining how to [**chunk**](https://en.wikipedia.org/wiki/Chunking_(psychology)) a longer list into only 3–4 items (chunks can be conceptual, or arbitrary, as with phone numbers)
-* Accompany the answer with a hint containing a single **acronym or a mnemonic phrase** (e.g. in biology, "Do kings play chess on fine green silk?" is a mnemonic for domain, kingdom, phylum, class, order, family, genus, species)
+* Add a single **[acronym or a mnemonic phrase](https://en.wikipedia.org/wiki/Mnemonic)**, especially for ordered lists with seemingly arbitrary names (e.g., in biology, "Do kings play chess on fine green silk?" is a mnemonic for domain, kingdom, phylum, class, order, family, genus, species)
-* Accompany the answer with a hint explaining how to **chunk** a longer list into only 3–4 items
-* Implement lists using **cloze deletion** in software like Anki (e.g. create a sequence of cards in which all list items are revealed except for one)
+* Implement lists using [**cloze deletion**](https://notes.andymatuschak.org/zPJt42JTcoAPTTTa2vdDonV), especially if the above techniques prove difficult, in software like Anki (e.g., create cards where all items are revealed except for one)

-* Create cards explaining how each list item connects conceptually to its neighbors (a form of **elaborative encoding**)
+Hints should be included on the _back_ of a card (along with the answer), rather than the front.
+They serve as a reminder of how to internalize the idea, in case you fail to retrieve it from memory.
+If you rely on a hint on the front of a card, you may have trouble remembering it without that extra cue.

 # Introduction
 As with all sections of this primer, the current introductory section is self contained.
 Since the concepts covered here are foundational, sources are provided.
 Anyone hungry for additional context on subsequent sections will be well served by the [MDN WebGL Reference](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), the [OpenGL ES 3.0 Specification](https://registry.khronos.org/OpenGL/specs/es/3.0/es_spec_3.0.pdf), and [The OpenGL ES® Shading Language 3.00.6](https://registry.khronos.org/OpenGL/specs/es/3.0/GLSL_ES_Specification_3.00.pdf).